MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: Note that the **Work details** panel has been updated to reflect your available bandwidth.
 The actual number displayed in the **Work details** panel might vary, but your total sprint capacity will be equal to the number of working days remaining till the end of the sprint, since you allocated 1 hour per day.
 Take a note of this value since you will use it in the upcoming steps.

     > **Note**: One convenient feature of the boards is that you can easily update key data in-line.
 It's a good practice to regularly update the **Remaining Work** estimate to reflect the amount of time expected for each task.
-Let's say you've reviewed the work for the **Add page for most recent tutorial** task and found that it will actually take longer than originally expected.
+Let's say you've reviewed the work for the **Add page for most recent tutorials** task and found that it will actually take longer than originally expected.

-1. On the **Taskboard** tab of the **Sprints** view, in the square box representing the **Add page for most recent tutorial**, set the estimated number of hours to match your total capacity for this sprint, which you identified in the previous step.
+1. On the **Taskboard** tab of the **Sprints** view, in the square box representing the **Add page for most recent tutorials**, set the estimated number of hours to match your total capacity for this sprint, which you identified in the previous step.

     ![Review the "Work details" section information, team´s assigned time is bigger than capacity.](images/m1/over_capacity_v1.png)